Riverbank Precinct Pedestrian Bridge

 • 3000 unique glass panels

-One of the most unusual aspects of the Riverbank Pedestrian Bridge’s design was the asymmetry of the structure.
-The architect’s vision required an asymmetrical triangular cross-section, a horizontally curved alignment and tilted/asymmetrical V piers.
-The need to achieve a very slender deck and accommodate the complex geometry, tight construction tolerances, imbalanced forces and thermal effects on different materials posed many challenges for the design and construction teams.
+One of the most unusual aspects of the Bridge’s design was the asymmetry of the structure.
+The architect’s vision required an asymmetrical triangular cross-section, a horizontally curved alignment, and tilted/asymmetrical V piers.

 The project had multiple interfaces with local businesses, traffic, arts and community events, and adjacent projects.
-Excellent communications and proactive scheduling were integral to meeting the project’s ambitious timeframe.
+Excellent communications and proactive scheduling were integral to us meeting the project’s ambitious timeframe.

 Project Gallery